-The DHCP remote sensor consists of a lightweight binary that is installed on your production DHCP server in order to replicate the DHCP traffic 1 to 1 to the PacketFence server.
-This solution is more reliable than the DHCP relaying since PacketFence receives a copy of all your DHCP traffic and not only the broadcasted DHCP traffic.
-Supported DHCP servers are Microsoft DHCP server and CentOS 6 and 7.
+The DHCP remote sensor consists of a lightweight binary installed on the production DHCP server to replicate all DHCP traffic (1-to-1) to the PacketFence server.
+This solution is more reliable than DHCP relaying since PacketFence receives a copy of all the DHCP traffic including broadcast traffic.
+Supported DHCP servers include Microsoft DHCP server and CentOS 6 and 7.

-These sensors work by capturing the packets at the lowest level possible on your DHCP server and forward them to the PacketFence management interface
+These sensors capture low-level packets on the DHCP server and forwards them to the PacketFence management interface.